Overview and Practice Tests

 Landlord-tenant agreements are contracts between a tenant of a rental property and the person who owns or manages that property.
 This is the typical arrangement There is a specific set of laws for each state that pertains to landlord-tenant situations.

-To become an attorney, the path will start by obtaining a bachelor’s degree.
+To become a real estate attorney, the path will start by obtaining a bachelor’s degree.
 Once graduating from your undergraduate university, you will sit for the LSAT and then apply to law school.
 In law school, you will study different areas of law, and hopefully gain relevant experience for later practice through internships, extracurricular activities, and relevant coursework to later practice.

 After graduating from law school, you must take and successfully pass the Multistate Professional Responsibility Exam (MPRE) and the State Bar Exam.
 After obtaining passing scores on these exams, you can apply to the State Bar for admission and get sworn in to practice law.